 NBC boxing commentator Dr. Ferdie Pacheco echoed the thoughts of most: “This is pathetic,” he said.
 “It shouldn’t be allowed.
 He’s overage, inept.
 This whole thing is a fraudulent second career to build a big money fight with Mike Tyson.”

 For the sport, the timing was not great.
 With the stars of the lower weight classes — Hagler, Leonard, Hearns, Duran — all in decline, and the heavyweight champion of the world a repellent street thug, George’s bizarre comeback made boxing even more difficult to take seriously.
 Over the next two years, the now bald and rotund Foreman journeyed to various unlikely fight towns, knocking out one fringe contender after another in places like Marshall, Texas and Anchorage, Alaska, while the sport of pugilism and baby-boomers across America cringed in collective embarrassment.
 Old, slow and fat — who wanted to be reminded so vividly and mercilessly of the passage of time?
-It was like the kids finding your Iron Butterfly or Sonny & Cher albums and laughing their asses off at the crappy music you used to love.
+It was like the kids finding your Iron Butterfly or Sonny & Cher albums in the basement and laughing their asses off at the crappy music you used to love.
 Give it up, George, please!

 But while pundits and hardcore fans dismissed it all as a sideshow, Foreman, undeterred, kept fighting and kept winning, as the public at large grew increasingly intrigued.
 By 1990 he had notched 19 straight wins, all but one by stoppage, but the point when the bad joke turned into a legitimate phenomenon came when Foreman iced former top contender and “great white hope” Gerry Cooney in Atlantic City.
 Billed as “The Preacher and the Puncher,” the match may have been dismissed by the boxing purists, but sports fans knew an entertaining scrap when they saw one and sold out Ceasars casino to see George demolish Gerry inside of two wild rounds.
 The win legitimized Foreman, at least in the eyes of the public, putting him on the talk show circuit and drawing even more attention to his quest for the crown he had lost years before to Muhammad Ali.